 Our guides and teacher explained the different types of meditation we'd do: silent meditation, active (walking) meditation, service meditation (in which we'd sign up to do a job), reading meditation, and eating meditation (in which we'd be mindful of the food we were eating, how we chewed, what the food tasted like, how we were breathing, and more).

 That first night, we all commenced eating dinner in absolute silence.
 The only sounds were of silverware clanging against plates, and people shuffling to take their dishes to the wash station.

 After that, we all headed to the meditation building to begin our first meditation.
 At this first session, I found out that the type of retreat we'd be participating in was Buddhist-based and led by a monk.
 Her name was Pannavati.
 She was from the US, but her name changed after she became a monk.
 Since there were 28 of us, she was interested to see how many people had practiced meditation.
 Not many had.
-In fact, most of the people there had been curious about it but didn't have a serious practice.
+In fact, most of the people there had been curious about it but didn't seriously practice.